miahj1/miahj1.github.io/_posts/2023-05-31-scraping-seasonal-anime.md

 just doesn't work for classes that have different variants that's where `select()` comes to the rescue.

 `select()` allows choosing tags that match two or more css classes.
 Let's declare a `rating` variable where we assign the variable the select function's return value.
-The function is given the name of the class; however, spaces need to be replaced with periods for the function to work.
+The function is passed the name of the class; however, spaces need to be replaced with periods for the function to work.

 ```python
     rating = anime_body.select("div.scormem-item.score.score-label")
 ```

+If we tried doing `rating.text`, we would get an error since the select function returns a `ResultSet` object.